-Option Description doNotLoadAlreadyDefinedSymbol Silently skip the load of a global symbol if it has already acho cho cho an an caayber incaey moor been loaded before. (false by default.
+Option Description Silently skip the load of a global symbol if it has already doNotLoadAlreadyDefinedSymbol been loaded before. (false by default.
 Only the first loaded symbol is taken into account (in the order input files are declared).
 This option only affects the load se- mantic for global symbols, and does not modify the se- mantic for loading weak symbols and local symbols.
 Explicitly declare linker endianness [little, big] or endianness [none] for auto-detection.
 All input files must declare the same endianness or an error is thrown.
-Generate the .map file (true by default). generateMapFile Scherate the third file by delatity.
+Generate the .map file (true by default). generateMapFile Scherate the thap he (the by delatily.
 Silently ignore wrong section positioning for zero size ignoreWrongPositioningForEmptySection sections. (false by default).
 Provide a master lsc file.
 This option is mandatory unless lsc the linkPath option is set.
-1 inl/Dath Provide a set of directories into which to load link file linkPath fragments.
+Provide a set of directories into which to load link file linkPath fragments.
 Directories are separated with a platform- path separator.
 This option is mandatory unless the lsc option is set. noWarning Silently skip the output of warning messages. (experimental).
-Generate a single section per segment. mergeSegmentSections This may speed up the load of the output executable file into debuggers or flasher tools. (false by default). autout Anabita atuma Set the architecture tag for the output ELF file (ELF maoutputArchitecture chine id). outputName Specify the output name of the generated files.
-By de- fault, take the name provided in the lsc tag.
+Generate a single section per segment. mergeSegmentSections This may speed up the load of the output executable file into debuggers or flasher tools. (false by default).
+Set the architecture tag for the output ELF file (ELF maoutputArchitecture chine id).
+Specify the output name of the generated files.
+By deoutputName fault, take the name provided in the lsc tag.
 The output ELF executable filename will be name.out.
-The map file- name will be name.map. stripDebug Remove all debug information from the output ELF file.
-A stripped output ELF executable holds only the binary image (no remaining symbols, debug sections, etc.).
+The map file- name will be name.map.
+Remove all debug information from the output ELF file. stripDebug A stripped output ELF executable holds only the binary image (no remaining symbols, debug sections, etc.).
 Specify the output directory in which to store generated toDir files.
 Output filenames are in the form: od + separator + value of the lsc name attribute + suffix.
-By default, without this option, files are generated in the directory from which the linker was launched.
-Print additional messages on the standard output about verboseLevel linking process.
+By default, without this option, files are generated in the directory from which the linker was launched. and the set of the set Print additional messages on the standard output about verboseLevel linking process.